Howard Markel: Honors and awards

 Markel's historical, medical, and health policy research has been recognized with numerous grants, honors and awards.
 In 1996 he was a Robert Wood Johnson Foundation Generalist Physician Faculty Scholar for his work on American Doctors and Foreign Patients; Health Care Delivery for Russian, Jewish, Mexican, and Chinese Immigrants to the United States between 1880 and 1995, while his work titled U.S. Immigration Policy and the Public Health, 1880-1995 received the National Institutes of Health's James A. Shannon Director's Award for 1997–1999.
 He was named a Centennial Historian of the City of New York in 1998 for his role in advising and planning the New York City 100: Greater New York Centennial Celebration.
 Markel was also an inaugural fellow at the New York Public Library's Center for Scholars and Writers from 1999 to 2000.

 In 2003 Markel's Quarantine!—by that time established as "a classic in the history of public health"—was recognized by the American Public Health Association with The Arthur J. Viseltear Prize "for the outstanding book in the History of Public Health in America".
 In 2007, he received the Theodore Woodward Award from the American Clinical and Climatological Association for his presentation on "Non-Pharmaceutical Interventions Employed By Major American Cities During the 1918-19 Influenza Pandemic" and a Robert Wood Johnson Foundation Investigator Award in Health Policy, also awarded on the basis of Markel's work on the 1918-1919 pandemic.

 In 2008, in recognition of contributions made throughout his career to the fields of medicine and public health, Markel was elected to the Institute of Medicine of the National Academies.
-In 2011 he was appointed to the Institute of Medicine's Board of Population Health and Public Health Practices and was Chair of its Section on Social Sciences from 2013 to 2015.
-In 2015, the Institute of Medicine was renamed the National Academy of Medicine, of which Dr. Markel is an elected member.
+In 2011 he was appointed to the Institute of Medicine's Board of Population Health and Public Health Practices and was chair of its Section on Social Sciences from 2013 to 2015.
+In 2015, the Institute of Medicine was renamed the National Academy of Medicine, of which Markel is an elected member.

 In 2015 Markel was awarded a Guggenheim Fellowship from the John Simon Guggenheim Memorial Foundation for demonstrating "exceptional capacity for productive scholarship.

 In 2016, he was inducted into the Johns Hopkins University Society of Fellows for distinguished work in his scholarly field.

 In 2017, his book "The Kelloggs" was a Finalist in Biography for the National Book Critics Circle Award.

 In 2019, the Johns Hopkins University School of Medicine awarded him with the Distinguished Alumnus Award for excellence and achievement through his personal and professional accomplishments.

 In 2021, Markel was named a 2022 Visiting Fellow of Clare Hall, University of Cambridge.